 In the Sacred Valley you will find Pisac (or Pisaq), which is one of the most popular towns in the area.
 Although many tourists visit Pisac quickly, as a part of a Sacred Valley tour to see the Inca Valley ruins, it is full of beautiful city streets, markets, restaurants, and beautiful mountains.

-In my opinion, it’s best to do Pisac as a tour on your own.
-Everyday, there are lots of “Collectivos” or public shared buses that run from Cusco to Pisac.
+In my opinion, this is one of the best day trips from Cusco to do Pisac as a tour on your own.
+Everyday, there are lots of “collectivos” or public shared buses that run from Cusco to Pisac.
 These buses are really cheap, only $1 for an hour long bus ride!

 Pisac is best to visit on a Sunday, when the large market comes to life in the city center!
 However, any day of the week is magical here.